rfiestas/quoriboard/heuristic-training-platform.md

 go run ./cmd/heuristic_trainer/ --config <path-to-yaml>
 ```

+Once the command is running, you can access it in your browser at `http://localhost:8080/heuristic-trainer.html`.

 Configuration files live in [configs/](/configs/).
 For example, there is one for training heuristics against heuristics [configs/heuristic_trainer.yaml](/configs/heuristic_trainer.yaml) and another for heuristics against minimax3 [configs/heuristic_vs_minimax3_trainer.yaml](/configs/heuristic_vs_minimax3_trainer.yaml).

 ## Reference Configuration